-Camplify is one of Australia's leading peer-to-peer (P2P) digital marketplace platforms connecting recreational vehicle (RV) Owners to Hirers.
-Camplify has expanded its operations to New Zealand, the United Kingdom and Spain.

-Camplify has built a platform that delivers a seamless and transparent experience for consumers and potential RV Hirers to connect with RV Owners and SMEs with a fleet of RVs.
-A wide variety of caravans and campervans are available on Camplify.
+Camplify Holdings Limited is comprised of the Camplify and PaulCamper businesses, which operates one of the world's leading peer-to-peer (P2P) digital marketplace platforms connecting recreational vehicle (RV) Owners to Hirers.
+With operations in Australia, New Zealand, Spain, UK, Germany, Austria and Netherlands, Camplify and PaulCamper deliver a seamless and transparent experience for consumers looking to travel and connect with loan RV owners.
+A wide variety of caravans, motorhomes, camper trailers and campervans are available to hire via the respective platforms.